+2.18.
 Material changes are generally understood to be changes to material facts that arise on renewal or during the currency of the policy that have not previously been disclosed to the insurer as a material fact.

+2.19.
 Examples of material changes include:

-- 1. fraud on the part of any of the partners and employees of the firm; - 2. changes in the composition of the firm; and - 3. mergers with, and acquisitions of, other firms.

-Firms experiencing any of these types of material change are advised to contact their broker and insurer prior to the event occurring if possible (for example in cases of mergers and acquisitions).
+- (a) fraud on the part of any of the partners and employees of the firm; - (b) changes in the composition of the firm; and - (c) mergers with, and acquisitions of, other firms. - 2.20.
+Firms experiencing any of these types of material change are advised to contact their broker and insurer prior to the event occurring if possible (for example in cases of mergers and acquisitions). - 2.21.
 Other changes in the composition of a firm may take place where the duty to inform the insurer is not so obvious, in particular where a principal or partner becomes ill or incapacitated.
 In such cases, where the principal or partner is not working in the office for a number of months, there has been a practical change in the composition of the firm and it should be reported in order to keep the firm compliant with the duty of disclosure.